MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-deploy-phishing-resistant-passwordless-authentication.md

 1. FLWs on Windows and macOS
 1. IT Pros on Windows and macOS

 Microsoft recommends that you build a report of all your user/device pairs by using sign-in data from your tenant.
 You can use querying tools like [Azure Monitor and Workbooks](~/identity/monitoring-health/overview-workbooks.md).
 At minimum, try to identify all user/device pairs that match these categories.

+Use the previously covered [Phishing-Resistant Passwordless Workbook](#driving-readiness-with-the-phishing-resistant-passwordless-workbook-preview) to assist with the enforcement phase, if possible.

 For each user, create a list of which operating systems they regularly use for work.
 Map the list to the readiness for phishing-resistant sign-in enforcement for that user/device pair.